Skip to content

 Reverse proxies

-Commonly used to restrict or redirect client requests (ingress) to one or more servers.
+Commonly used to restrict or redirect client requests (ingress) to another HTTP server.

 bg right:30%